Match-Yang/easy_example_android/README.md

 ### Import the source code module

-1. import the `:zegoexpress` module to your project,Choose the `zegoexpress` directory.
+1. import the `:zegoexpress` module to your project,Choose the `:zegoexpress` directory.
 ![](docs/images/import_zegoexpress_module.jpg)